Spinola Hours: Provenance

 The only unusual element in the text is the inclusion of a prayer written by the Medici Pope Leo X (f.
 290v), who became pope in 1513 and died in 1521.
 It seems likely that the manuscript (which no doubt took several years to complete) largely dates from his reign, which does not conflict with other approaches to dating, such as the artists' careers.

 Christiane Van den Bergen-Pantens suggested in 2000 that a coat-of-arms on f.
 185 may be those of the Boussoit family (Bouswa in Dutch); Kren & McKendrick suggest these are not the same.

 The 18th-century leather binding of the Spinola Hours has a central coat-of-arms indicating it then belonged to the Spinola family of Genoa, whose name it has retained.
 Ambrogio Spinola was the highly successful Captain-General of the Army of Flanders for the Spanish Habsburgs from 1603 to 1629, which might explain how it passed to them.

 The book was in a private collection and "completely unknown" to specialists when it was put up for auction at Sotheby's on July 5, 1976.
 The Royal Library of Belgium was prepared to bid up to $500,000, but the dealer Hans P. Kraus secured it for $750,000 (£370,000), at the time "a staggering figure for such a late book of hours".
-In 1983, Dr. Peter Ludwig (1925-1996) and his wife Irene Ludwig (1927-2010) of Aachan and Cologne, chocolate billionaires and art collectors, purchased the Spinola Hours from H.P Kraus.
+In 1983, Dr. Peter Ludwig (1925-1996) and his wife Irene Ludwig (1927-2010) of Aachen and Cologne, chocolate billionaires and art collectors, purchased the Spinola Hours from H.P Kraus.
 Later that same year, the entire Ludwig collection was sold en bloc to the new J. Paul Getty Museum.